KaustubhShejole/ML-assignment-vnit/README.md

 # HMM-Based Alphabet Partitioning

-Using Shakespeare’s Text for Unsupervised Character Classification
+Using Shakespeare’s Text for Unsupervised Character Classification in two groups

 ---